 If you have been for a while in Sweden, you have already found out that Midsummer is one of the most important holidays for Swedes.
-The weather might usually not be that good but everyone is gathering with friends and family and they all celebrate together the longest day of the year!
+The weather might usually not be that good but everyone is gathering with friends and family and they all celebrate together on the longest day of the year!

 Do you wonder how you will celebrate Midsummer in the most traditional way?
 We’ve got you covered!
 Read how our team members usually celebrate Midsummer and start getting ready!